Group-Equivariant Diffusion Models for Lattice Field Theory: Stochastic dynamics of scalar fields

 Substituting the deterministic flow for $\phi_t$ and replacing $\nabla \log p_t(\cdot)$ with $\boldsymbol{s}(\cdot, t)$, we have

 Hence, the total derivative along the probability flow ODE trajectory is simply

 whose solution is obtained as

-The probability flow ODE gives a deterministic trajectory for samples $\phi_t$ that pushes probability mass, generating a \emph{flow} of particles that matches the evolution of the density $p_t$.
-The pushforward of the starting distribution, $p_0$, along these trajectories yields the same marginal densities as the solution to the FP equation.
+The probability flow ODE gives a deterministic trajectory for samples $\phi_t$ that pushes probability mass, generating a flow of particles that matches the evolution of the density $p_t$.
+The pushforward of the starting distribution, $p_0$, along these trajectories yields the same marginal densities as the solution to the FPE.